ardanlabs/gotraining/topics/go/README.md

 ### Concurrent Software Design

-Concurrency means “out of order” execution.
+Concurrency means undefined “out of order” execution.
 Taking a set of instructions that would otherwise be executed in sequence and finding a way to execute them out of order and still produce the same result.
 For the problem in front of you, it has to be obvious that out of order execution would add value.

 When I say value, I mean add enough of a performance gain for the complexity cost.
 Depending on your problem, out of order execution may not be possible or even make sense.

 It’s also important to understand that [concurrency is not the same as parallelism](https://blog.golang.org/concurrency-is-not-parallelism).
 Parallelism means executing two or more instructions at the same time.
 This is a different concept from concurrency.
 Parallelism is only possible when you have at least 2 operating system (OS) and hardware threads available to you and you have at least 2 Goroutines, each executing instructions independently on each OS/hardware thread.

-Both you and the runtime have a responsibility in managing the concurrency of the application.
+Both you and the runtime have a responsibility of managing the concurrency of the application.
 You are responsible for managing these three things when writing concurrent software:

 **Design Philosophy:**